poppytait/AndroidWorkshops_BCN/Day 1 - Kotlin Basics/README.md

 ### Exercise 2

 Add click listeners to both buttons.
 When clicking "huge dog" the user should see `HugeDogActivity` and "tiny dog", `TinyDogActivity`.
 These classes have already been added to the project.
 Use what have you learned during the codelab.
-To help you with opening an activity, the code for viewing `HugeDogActivity` has already been added to MainActivity.
+To help you with opening an activity, the code for viewing `HugeDogActivity` has already been added to `MainActivity`.

 ### Exercise 3